 YOUR RIGHTS AS A STUDENT OR SINGLE PARENT

-According to the firm’s investigation, College Board’s policies artificially diminish the amount of college financial aid a student may qualify for.
+According to the firm’s lawsuit, College Board’s policies artificially diminish the amount of college financial aid a student may qualify for.
 These guidelines then fixed the price of higher educational costs, limiting the amount of nonfederal financial aid offered to children in single-parent households or with at least one noncustodial parent.
 Attorneys believe that college students received less financial aid than they would have, had College Board’s restrictions not been in place.
+The lawsuit seeks to recover damages related to the alleged price-fixing.

 EXPERIENCED COMPLEX LITIGATION LAW FIRM